eth-brownie/brownie/README.md

 Brownie documentation is hosted at [Read the Docs](https://eth-brownie.readthedocs.io/en/latest/).

-## Development

-This project is still in development and should be considered a beta.
-Questions, comments, criticisms and pull requests are welcomed.

 ## Contributing

 Help is always appreciated!
 In particular, Brownie needs work in the following areas before we can comfortably take it out of beta: